-The Chief Executive is employed under the terms and conditions of service of the Joint Negotiating Committee for Chief Executives of Local Authorities, and the Deputy Chief Executive and Heads of Service under the terms and conditions of service of the Joint Negotiating Committee for Chief Officers of Local Authorities.
+The Chief Executive is employed under the terms and conditions of service of the Joint Negotiating Committee for Chief Executives of Local Authorities, and the Executive Directors and Chief Finance Officer under the terms and conditions of service of the Joint Negotiating Committee for Chief Officers of Local Authorities.
 There are currently no additional local agreements relating to the employment of chief officers that represent a charge on the public purse, with the exception of election duties (see following paragraph).